 Medicines do not cure

-chronic fatigue syndrome (CFS): they only help relieve
+chronic fatigue syndrome (CFS).
+But they can help relieve

 Over-the-counter medicines include:

 Prescription medicines include:

 Some research has studied the